 You can hold ⌥ to select the second layer underneath your pointer instead of the top one.

-If you have more than two layers overlapping, you can Control-click, choose Pick Layer from the shortcut menu and select the layer you want.
+If you have more than two layers overlapping, you can Control-click, choose Select Layer from the contextual menu and select the layer you want.

 Measuring layers against the Canvas and other layers